kashyaprajharsh/Arangodb-graphrag/README.md

 - **Cache Management**: Users can view when the graph was last loaded and manually refresh if needed
 - **Automatic Refresh**: The cache automatically refreshes after a configurable time period (default: 1 hour)
 - **Performance Metrics**: Loading time and cache status are tracked and displayed

+## Memory Management System

+MediGraph Consilium uses a sophisticated memory management system to provide agents with context from previous conversations:

+- **mem0**: Provides persistent memory storage for agent conversations
+- **langmem**: Offers memory tools for agents to store and retrieve information
+- **User-specific Memory**: Each user has a dedicated memory space identified by mem0_user_id
+- **Agent-specific Memory**: Each agent maintains its own memory context
+- **Semantic Search**: Agents can search for relevant information from past conversations
+- **Memory Management Tools**: Agents can manage their memory with specialized tools

 ## Data Flow